hazelcast/hazelcast-reference-manual/src/Map.md

 ![Map Entries with Backups in Two Members](images/2Nodes.png)

 As you see, when a new member joins the cluster, it takes ownership and loads some of the data in the cluster.
-Eventually, it will carry almost "(1/n `*` total-data) + backups" of the data, reducing the load on other nodes.
+Eventually, it will carry almost "(1/n `*` total-data) + backups" of the data, reducing the load on other members.

 `HazelcastInstance::getMap` returns an instance of `com.hazelcast.core.IMap` which extends the `java.util.concurrent.ConcurrentMap` interface.
 Methods like